Interested in joining our team?

 - At least 21 years old

-- Must attend a 12-day Crew Leader training
+- Must attend paid 12-day Crew Leader training, spread over three weeks

 - High capacity for communication and feedback